Fry-Networks/Documentation/documentation.md

 While installing the bandwidth/decibel/satellite softwares, it is required to input the 25 words seed phrase from the Algorand wallet (That is stored on your miner ONLY and not sent to FRY in any way, it is used strictly to be able to send proof of connectivity out from your miner, it is possible that this will change in the future but is required at the moment)

 We always recommend creating a fresh new wallet for any mining purposes.

+#### How to get an affiliate code ?
+To get an affiliate code, you can use this [link](https://affiliate.fryfoundation.com/) and sign up for the affiliate program.

+#### How to get in touch for a partnership ?
+If you want to get in touch for a partnership, you can join our discord and open a help-desk ticket in the appropriate section and tell us about you and your partnership proposal.
+Please include some details about your company (if you have one) and what you are looking for in the partnership.

+#### Why isn't my miner showing up on the dashboard ?
+The verification and dashboard are still in testnet right now, not everyone is able to see all their miners properly yet, we are well aware of the issue and our devs are working hard on it!
+Please do not open a ticket for this.
+Simply keep your eyes on ⁠⎾📢⏌announcements to stay up to date on when it will be resolved.
+Also please note we are all still earning UNverified rewards at the moment.

+#### Clarity about vm / vpns
+You are allowed to use Virtual Machines or VPNs to run the software.
+However, you are not allowed to use these for the recycle miner program.

+#### Which miners need to send proof of connectivity checks and which ones don't need to send?
+Bandwidth, decibel and satellite miners need to send proof of connectivity every hour to be able to get rewarded.
+If there's less than 24 poc checks in a 24 hour period, the rewards will be reduced.

+Weather stations, cameras, air quality, energy miners, do not need to send poc checks at the moment.
+They may need to sometime in the future and we will update everyone if that is needed.

 #### What kind of data is recorded with the decibel miners via the microphone?